TheIoTLearningInitiative/WindRiverIoT/documentation/OperatingEnvironments.md

 ## Wind River Pulsar Linux

+> Preloaded on hardware boards from our trusted partners, Wind River Pulsar™ Linux is a small, certified, and secure Linux operating system for any kind of embedded and IoT device.

 > Wind River® Pulsar™ Linux is a small, high-performance, secure, and manageable Linux distribution designed to simplify and speed your embedded and Internet of Things (IoT) development projects.
 Best of all, it is available at no additional cost on hardware boards from our trusted partners.

 - [Wind River Pulsar Homepage](http://www.windriver.com/products/operating-systems/pulsar/)